Veer Bahadur Singh Purvanchal University: Research

-The present library stock comprises 1,12,006 books, 318 professional Indian and foreign journals and magazines, 557 back volumes of journals, 10211 Ph.D. theses, 760 CDs, 12 newspapers, 216 government publications, and press clippings since 2008.
-The library has a reach collection of reference books including encyclopedias, dictionaries, yearbooks, atlases, directories, and almanacs.

-It also has a book bank section to provide the complete set of textbooks for each student for all semesters.

 Sports

 A large open stadium of ground and sitting capacity of 5000 has been witnessing several sports finale of zonal, state and national level.
-The lush green ground has a well worked out track of meters.
 The lounge of the stadium includes rooms in first and second floor and other basic facilities useful for conducting sports, NSS, Rovers and Rangers programmes.
 In the recent years the university has conducted several sports events like All India Kabbaddi, basketball, handball, Inter-University Cricket tournament etc.